 Here at Road and Mountain Bike Reviews we review top selling Road and Mountain bikes.
 We hope you find our website informative and helpful.
 Have a limited budget, and don’t know which bike or biking accessory to purchase?
 Read our reviews to help you decide.
 There is also a bike accessory section.
 Please support our work by sharing our page.

 “Sometimes, you can be in the middle of nowhere and sometimes in the middle of nowhere you can find yourself.”

 Five Questions to Ask when buying a Bike

-Firstly, what are you using the Mountain bike for?When you start out cycling everyone expects you to be a Cycling expert.
-We have put together five questions in what to consider when buying a road or mountain bike.
-Also the must have accessories.
+When you start out cycling everyone expects you to be a Cycling expert.
+We have put together five questions to consider when buying a road or mountain bike and the must have accessories.

 There are many different types of bikes on the market, so it is important to determine what you will be using the bike for.
 Is it for that daily commute, off road adventure, a long distances ride or just a cheap method of transport?
-Although for children’s bikes it’s normally a good idea to get a bike that can be used for multi purposes.
+However, for children’s bikes it’s a good idea to get a bike that can be used for multi purposes.

 Secondly, what are the Benefits and Features of a Road Bike?

 - Lightweight frame will allow the rider to get the maximum performance out of the bike.

 - Narrow wheels and thin tyres will help the rider reach a high speed when riding on the road.

 - Designed for flat surfaces and is not recommended for rough and uneven terrain